-Cooling temperatures and falling leaves reminds us it’s time to make winter travel plans.
-Whether you’re going to spend time with family for the holidays or simply enjoy some well-deserved time off from work, one of the best times to vacation is during the winter months — and there are plenty of luxurious, yet affordable options right here in the United States.
+Cooling temperatures and snowfall remind us it’s time to make winter travel plans.
+Whether you’re going to spend time with family for the early parts of this year or simply enjoy some well-deserved time off from work, one of the best times to vacation is during the winter months — and there are plenty of luxurious, yet affordable options right here in the United States.

 Below, we’ve identified the 10 most popular U.S. cities to travel to for winter, why they make such great vacation spots, and how you can save money on the expenses associated with staying there this year.

 (click for a full size map of the most popular cities for winter travel)